Object Pronouns

 The subject of the sentence is who or what the sentence is about.
 This can be a noun, pronoun, or noun phrase.
 The subject is doing the action in a sentence.

 The direct object of a sentence is the noun or pronoun that is receiving the action.
 The indirect object in a sentence receives the direct object.
 Only certain verbs require indirect objects.
-Not all sentences have direct objects or indirect objects, but a sentence that has an indirect object, also needs to have an indirect object.
+Not all sentences have direct objects or indirect objects, but a sentence that has an indirect object, it also needs to have a direct object.

 In English, if there is an indirect object in a sentence, it usually comes before the direct object.
 If you want to put the indirect object after the direct object, you need to put to before the inderect object.
 Some examples will help clear this up.
 The subject in these examples is in red, the direct object is in blue, and the indirect object is in orange.